The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 - Regional coverage: US-led, EMEA-strong, or truly global, because the best fit moves with where your buyers actually are.

-- Team-size fit: whether it still earns its place for a one-person desk or a small agency, not just an enterprise seat count.
+- Team-size fit: whether it still earns its place at a one-person desk or a small agency, where nobody is buying twenty seats.

 Every figure here was taken from each provider's own pricing page in July 2026.